Kuuuube/kanjigrid/README.md

 - Added option to copy kanji on click instead of searching in a browser.

-- Added JPDB Kanji Frequency List
+- Added JPDB Kanji Frequency List.

 ## Bug Fixes